hotdoy/grav-theme-hotdoy/README.md

 * Articles might get more taxonomy support.
 * Adding more content and finally update the skeleton.
 * Adding more support for shortcodes included with the ShortCode Core Plugin.
+* Adding documentation on Modular and extending the theme (like changing the fonts and stuff like that).

 ## Need a ✋ ?